istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30/change-notes/index.md

   ([Issue #59356](https://github.com/istio/istio/issues/59356))

-- **Fixed** multi-cluster installations trying to validate the wrong trust domain when the control plane does not have an updated `istio-reader` ClusterRole, failing to read the trust domain from the remote ConfigMap.
+- **Fixed** multi-cluster installations trying to validate the wrong trust domain when the control plane does not have an updated `istio-reader` `ClusterRole`, failing to read the trust domain from the remote ConfigMap.
 Now, istiod will fallback to using the trust domain specified in the local mesh config until it can read the remote one.
   ([Issue #59474](https://github.com/istio/istio/issues/59474))